jonathanjackson-1/insurance_churn_analysis/README.md

 # Insurance Churn Analysis
 ## Summary
-This analysis looks at a dataset of auto-insurance customers, aiming to decypher demographic variables that are likely to be correlated with high churn.
+This analysis aims to decypher demographic variables that are likely to be correlated with high churn, in the case of an auto-insurance company's customers.
+Based on a public dataset of auto-insurance customers found on Kaggle.

 ### Goals
 - Dashboard containing Churn % by demographic